I rediscovered this recipe while searching for a simple, quick, but luscious dinner idea.

 Return pears and pork to the pan (pork on the bottom) along with any accumulated juices.
 Boil until thicker, about 4-6 minutes.
 Add fresh herbs and remove the vanilla pod(The sauce will also thicken a bit when it's removed from the heat.)
 Season with salt and pepper before serving.

-*Apples can be used in place of pears.
+Adapted from Cuisine at Home *Apples can be used in place of pears.